 22. Support Locally-Owned Businesses

-In addition to supporting the local economy, you’ll also be helping companies that are more eco-friendly than large chain corporations.
-Since they are local, they use fewer resources when shipping in items.
-They also help reduce habitat loss, urban sprawl, and pollution, which negatively affect the ecosystem.
+In addition to supporting the local economy, you’ll also be helping more eco-friendly companies than large chain corporations.
+Since they are local, they use fewer resources when shipping items.
+They also help reduce habitat loss, urban sprawl, and pollution, negatively affecting the ecosystem.

 Earth Day Activity: Walk around your city or town and discover your new favorite local business.

 These are only 22 of the hundreds of small changes you can make to your daily routine to show how much you love the planet.
 After incorporating these things into your life, the next step is to educate others about what they can do.
 Change starts with you, but significant change comes when many people step up and become responsible.
 As you can see, living a more sustainable lifestyle is not too difficult.
 Tell your friends about these little habits you’ve picked up, and kindly encourage them to do the same.
 Start an Earth Day Challenge together, where you compete to see who can recycle and compost the most or use the least amount of gas.
 Another essential thing to do is contact your government representatives about the importance of implementing sustainable programs and laws.
 Take charge and make the world a better place!

 Celebrate Earth Day this year by celebrating our beautiful planet earth.
 But unfortunately, we only have one, so we must do all we can to protect it.

 Resources: Ban the Bottle, Conserve Energy Future, Earth Easy, Ecopreneurist, EPA, Home Guides, Sustainable Baby Steps, Sustainable Connections

 Are you interested in learning more about Earth Day?
 Then, read this children’s book; I Can Save the Earth!: One Little Monster Learns to Reduce, Reuse, and Recycle.

 I have just started using natural cleaners!
 I feel so much better using them around my kids!